It pays to plan ahead: The days of scoring deals on last-minute flights are long gone.

-Google Flights allows you to search for up to five origin and destination airports at once, pulling up the lowest fare possible among your options.
+Google Flights allows you to search for up to seven origin and destination airports at once, pulling up the lowest fare possible among your options.

-Here’s a great example: Searching for a last-minute fare one-way fare from Chicago-O’Hare (ORD) to Washington, D.C.-Reagan (DCA) next week, you’d have to pay a whopping $387.
-But by broadening your search to include Baltimore (BWI) – a short train ride away – you can drop that to just $89!
-We’re not kidding when we say that checking surrounding airports can save you $300.
+Here's a great example: Searching for a last-minute fare roundtrip fare from Minneapolis-St. Paul (MSP) to New York City (JFK) in a few weeks, you'd have to pay a whopping $553 … or even more.
+But by broadening your search to include Newark (EWR) – arguably a better-positioned airport if you're heading to Manhattan – you can drop that price to $360.

 Sometimes even mixing and matching local airports on the same itinerary can help bring your costs down.
 And if you're really running into issues finding an affordable option, it's worth considering flying into an airport a few hours from your destination and renting a car.
 Whatever it takes!

 Bottom Line on How to Find Last Minute Flights